-Temporary or short-term car insurance gives legally required coverage when, for example, you rent a car, borrow someone’s vehicle, or drive only occasionally.
+Temporary or short-term car insurance gives drivers legally required coverage when, for example, they rent a car, borrow someone’s vehicle, or drive only occasionally.

 Unfortunately, most insurance companies won’t extend a policy shorter than six months.
-But, to protect yourself from legal consequences or repair and accident-related expenses, many different kinds of drivers have options other than the standard, six-month minimum term.
+Short-term car insurance policies make little financial sense for major insurance providers because the risks outweigh their potential profits.
+However, to protect yourself from legal consequences and accident-related expenses, you do have options other than a standard, six-month minimum term.

-When driving someone else’s car, renting a vehicle, or traveling out of state, temporary car insurance aims to provide essential coverage in situations that traditional policies may exclude.
-If the driving event doesn’t fit an insurer’s terms or the driver is uninsured, being behind the wheel risks huge legal pains and great financial responsibility when the unexpected happens.
+Whether you’re driving a friend’s car, renting a vehicle, or traveling out of state, temporary car insurance provides essential coverage in situations that traditional policies may exclude.
+If you’re an uninsured driver or have temporary insurance terms that are too narrow in scope, you’re at risk of legal and financial peril if the unexpected happens.

-The chance of an accident and the cost of medical bills, legal fees, necessary repairs, and more make exploring short-term car insurance smart.
-Learn how limited car insurance can meet your needs, and get cheap quotes with Compare.com.
+The chance of an accident and the cost of medical bills, legal fees, and repairs make exploring short-term car insurance essential.
+Learn how a limited auto insurance policy can meet your needs, then research a variety of affordable car insurance quotes with Compare.com.

 - First-time drivers

 - Student drivers who use family cars when they’re away from campus

 - Drivers without any car insurance at all